probe-dock/probe-dock-site/_posts/2016-03-01-probedock-v0.1.23.md

 ### Page titles

-You will now see more useful page titles when navigating:
+You will see more useful page titles when navigating:

 ![Page titles]({{ page.media_folder }}/page-titles.png)